erikdung/startup-progress-tracker/README.md

 1. **Installation:** Install all dependencies with the command `npm install`.

 2. **Recording Progress:** Launch the app with the command `npm start` and open the browser with the app.
-Here, you can meticulously record each step achieved in your startup journey.
+Here, you can meticulously record each phases achieved in your startup journey.

-3. **Customize Your Steps:** Tailor the default steps to align with your startup's unique roadmap.
-Access the `src/consts.ts` file and modify the `DEFAULT_MILESTONES` array as needed.
+3. **Customize Your Phases:** Tailor the default phases to align with your startup's unique roadmap.
+Access the `src/consts.ts` file and modify the `DEFAULT_PHASES` array as needed.

 4. **Resetting the App:** Should you wish to start afresh, consider resetting the app's state.
 This can be achieved by removing the existing state stored in Local Storage.

 5. **Staying Motivated:** Watch out for the toast notifications!
-As you conquer milestones, the app will surprise you with celebratory messages and intriguing startup facts.
+As you conquer phases, the app will surprise you with celebratory messages and intriguing startup facts.

 Try the [DEMO](https://silly-cascaron-d51dbe.netlify.app/) here.